grimreaper/cpython/Doc/howto/unicode.rst

 The String Type
 ---------------

-Since Python 3.0, the language features a :class:`str` type that contain Unicode characters, meaning any string created using ``"unicode rocks!"``, ``'unicode rocks!'``, or the triple-quoted string syntax is stored as Unicode.
+Since Python 3.0, the language's :class:`str` type contains Unicode characters, meaning any string created using ``"unicode rocks!"``, ``'unicode rocks!'``, or the triple-quoted string syntax is stored as Unicode.